ratmaster/collateral/README.md

 You can observe:

 - The option `resume = TRUE` lets `psapply()` record the results per iteration reproducible in a folder "tmp".
-- If your loops (e.g. user interaction) stops, you can **resume** the progress by rerunning the command again.
+- If your procedure stops (e.g. user interaction), you can **resume** the progress by rerunning the command again.
 - Of course, you can change and combine further parameters, e.g. you could set `threads = 2`.

 ```r